arschallwig/351_PDEOPNet/project_progress_report.md

 We then began defining our first PINN model using Keras.
 This model is a Multi-Layer Perceptron (MLP), meaning that the network is fully-connected.
 We found that this architecture worked well to capture the dynamics of the heat equation, and was consistent with the fact that a closed-form solution exists.

 Next, we tried to see how extendable our initial heat-equation implementation was to other types of equations.
-We turned to the Hemholtz equation $$(\Delta + k^2)f = 0$$, a one-term deviation from the heat equation as the next PDE.
+We turned to the Helmholtz equation $$(\Delta + k^2)f = 0$$, a one-term deviation from the heat equation as the next PDE.
 Unsurprisingly, all it  took was to update the PDE regularization term during network training.
-It's clear that the Hemholtz solution has more wave-like periodic properties in our visualization, which matches the applications of the equation generally.
+It's clear that the Helmholtz solution has more wave-like periodic properties in our visualization, which matches the applications of the equation generally.

 Finally, we read several papers on neural operators to begin to understand how we can research and implement these in our project.
 Neural operators allow for discretization-invariant function approximation, a defining characteristic that could speed up partial differential equation system simulation more 1000x over slow, traditional numerical methods.
 Notably, they are also much more general than PINNs, which are restricted to the initial conditions they are trained on.